Red Hat Installation: Single Graylog Node

 Server Timezone

-To set a specific time zone on the Graylog server, you can use the following command.
+To set a specific time zone on a Graylog server, you can use the following command.
 (For more information on setting a time zone, we recommend this blog post.)

 Copy